 The second branch, the ACC Southern Nomads, was established later in the year on 12 October 2007 with a view to establishing a branch of the Club for caravanners living in Victoria.

 From these humble beginnings, the ACC has grown from strength to strength.
-We now have 52 branches at various locations around Australia from Cairns to Perth, including Tasmania.
+We now have over 50 branches at various locations around Australia from Cairns to Perth, including Tasmania.

 Our branches provide a great social environment for members to get together with like-minded people, discuss tech tips, and share friendships and adventure at branch musters, tagalongs, and other branch activities held throughout the year.